AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 * 0beebfb - Add package.json (21 minutes ago) <AleksandrHovhannisyan>
 ```

 That second commit looks a little suspicious...
 Why did we check our local environment variables (`.env`) into git?
 Oops.
-Clearly, we need to delete this commit while keeping all of the others around.
+We need to delete this commit while keeping all of the others around.
 To do that, we'll run an interactive rebase against that commit:

 ```bash {data-copyable=true}
 git rebase -ir 2beb7c7^